Cynthia M. Bologna

 - Government & Municipal Liability

-Cynthia Bologna brings two decades of diverse experience in complex commercial litigation, construction law, insurance coverage and defense, medical malpractice defense, and government and municipal liability.
+Cynthia Bologna brings two decades of diverse experience in complex commercial litigation, construction law, termite and pest control litigation, insurance coverage and defense, medical malpractice defense, and government and municipal liability.
 Over the years, she has maintained a successful litigation practice where she assists and advises local, national and multinational clients across leading industry sectors.

 Cynthia earned her bachelor’s degree from the University of Denver in Colorado, and her J.D. from Loyola University School of Law in New Orleans.
 During law school, Cynthia received the “Law Excellence Award” in the Study of Capital Punishment and the Constitution.
 She is admitted to practice in all Louisiana state and federal courts.